-These requirements on a device correspond to the properties that are used
+These requirements on a device correspond to the properties that are used to describe a process operator in a formal process description, as specified in VDI/VDE Guideline 3862 [6].

 The Device List of Properties (DLOP) is used to describe a device and thus serves as a compilation of the main results of a development by a manufacturer and to support e-commerce as well as applications in CAE and ERP systems.
 It is also useful for maintenance purposes (e.g. when updating and upgrading versions).